Frankie915/Hobbits/README.md

 # Hobbits

-This is an app that is supposed to replicate the functionality of the Canvas app most universities use Learning Management App.
+This is an app that is supposed to replicate the functionality of the Canvas app most universities use, a Learning Management App.